 Whether you’re taking in rescue tadpoles or planning to keep frogs as pets, you’ll have to adapt continually to their changing bodies.
-These amphibians undergo a metamorphosis and live as tadpoles for up to 14 weeks, though the last stage of the change happens in just 24 hours.
+These amphibians undergo a metamorphosis and live as tadpoles for up to 14 weeks, though the last stage of the transition happens in just 24 hours.
 You’ll put them to bed as a kid and come back to a teenager.
-Tadpoles are vegetarians, but frogs are carnivorous, so you have to be prepared for their diet to evolve as they do over the course of a few months.
+Tadpoles are vegetarians, but frogs are carnivorous, so you should prepare for their diet to evolve as they do over the course of a few months.

 Right off the bat, you need to make a couple of big decisions.
 Are you rescuing and releasing?
 Will your tadpoles live outdoors in a pond?
 Or do you intend to keep your animals when they become frogs?